 Eating a salad (preferably with organic ingredients) every day is an excellent way to constantly boost your immune system.
 This is helpful for ongoing maintenance and keeping healthy in general.

-Garlic is a powerful antiviral.
+- Garlic is a powerful antiviral with exceptional immune boosting powers.
 Cooking destroys the active allicin compound, so use raw garlic for the most potent health benefits.

-Beetroot has excellent antioxidant properties, is great for maintaining healthy blood whilst eliminating harmful substances from the body.
+- Beetroot has excellent antioxidant properties and is great for maintaining healthy blood whilst eliminating harmful substances from the body.

 - 2 beetroots (tennis ball size)